mrzarquon/mrzarquon-pe_agent/README.md

 ###Parameters

-The following parameters are available in the ntp module:
+The following parameters are available in the pe_agent module:

 ####`config`